Jones270405/Social_To_Lead_Agent/README.md

 This architecture ensures modularity, scalability, and easy debugging, making it simple to extend the agent with additional intents, tools, or knowledge sources.

-3. **WhatsApp Deployment**
+## 3. WhatsApp Deployment

 To integrate this agent with WhatsApp, you can use the WhatsApp Business API or Twilio WhatsApp with webhooks:

-Set up a webhook URL in your server that listens for incoming WhatsApp messages.
+   - Set up a webhook URL in your server that listens for incoming WhatsApp messages.

-When a user sends a message, WhatsApp forwards it to your webhook.
+   - When a user sends a message, WhatsApp forwards it to your webhook.

-The webhook handler passes the message to your agent, which processes it (RAG, intent detection, lead capture, etc.).
+   - The webhook handler passes the message to your agent, which processes it (RAG, intent detection, lead capture, etc.).

-The agent generates a response and sends it back to the user via the WhatsApp API.
+   - The agent generates a response and sends it back to the user via the WhatsApp API.

-This setup allows the conversational agent to function seamlessly on WhatsApp, handling messages, retrieving knowledge, qualifying leads, and executing tools in real-time.
+   - This setup allows the conversational agent to function seamlessly on WhatsApp, handling messages, retrieving knowledge, qualifying leads, and executing tools in real-time.